Everything you need to know about longhaired rabbit breeds and how to care for them.

 (Image credit: Getty Images)

 It is recommended that only experienced individuals clip rabbit fur.
 Rabbit skin is fragile and will tear or cut easily, causing pain and risking infection.
 Never use scissors.
 Ideally, longhaired rabbit fur should be kept short for health and welfare reasons.
-Contact your vet, or a local groomer who has experience with rabbits.
+Contact your vet or a local groomer who has experience with rabbits.

 Longhaired rabbits, and indeed all rabbits, should never be bathed.
 Rabbits find being placed in water stressful and such situations can cause the rabbit to panic, leading to skeletal fractures as they attempt to escape, or sudden, fatal heart attacks.
-Rabbit fur holds moisture, so can take several hours or even days to dry properly, meaning the rabbit remains damp during this time.
+Rabbit fur holds moisture, so it can take several hours or even days to dry properly, meaning the rabbit remains damp during this time.

 Health and welfare concerns

-Grooming must to be carried out daily all year round, with clipping as and when necessary.
+Grooming must be carried out daily all year round, with clipping as and when necessary.
 Many longhaired rabbits will find this process stressful, even if it is introduced at a young age, and if the fur matts into a solid, large matt, the rabbit may need to be sedated by a veterinary surgeon so it can all be clipped off safely.

 The ingestion of longer fur can also be a contributing factor in the development of fur balls.
 Rabbits cannot vomit – once they consume something, it only has one way of coming out!
 If rabbits consume large amounts of fur, as many longhaired rabbits do during their normal grooming or grooming a companion, this may cause a blockage within their digestive system, which can be fatal.